mit-orcd/orcd-docs-edit/docs/recipes/vscode.md

 ![Update VSCode SSH config file with node name of interactive job on Engaging](../images/vscode/vscode_update_config.png)

-Since the interactive job in my screenshot is running on `node020`, I have updated `HostName` to `node-020` for the `engaging-compute` entry in my config file.
+Since the interactive job in my screenshot is running on `node020`, I have updated `HostName` to `node-020` for the `orcd-compute` entry in my config file.

 ### Connect to the Compute Node